111 (emergency telephone number): Introduction

 Following the 1947 Ballantynes fire in Christchurch, fire officer Arthur Varley was recruited from the UK to bring about a reform of the fire service.
-Familiar with Britain’s 999 system, he campaigned for the setting up of a universal emergency telephone number across the country.
+Familiar with Britain's 999 system, he campaigned for the setting up of a universal emergency telephone number across the country.
 In mid-1957, a committee was set up to institute a common emergency number across New Zealand, consisting of the Post and Telegraph Department, the Police, the Health Department, and the Fire Service.
 In early 1958, the Postmaster General approved the provision of the service using the number 111.

 111 was specifically chosen to be similar to Britain's 999 service.
-With pulse dialling, New Zealand telephones pulse in reverse to the UK - dialling 0 sent ten pulses, 1 sent nine, 2 sent eight, 3 sent seven, etc. in New Zealand, while in the UK, dialling 1 sent one pulse, 2 sent two, etc. In the early years of 111, the telephone equipment was based on British Post Office equipment, except for this unusual orientation.
+With pulse dialling, New Zealand telephones pulse in reverse to the UK – dialling 0 sent ten pulses, 1 sent nine, 2 sent eight, 3 sent seven, etc. in New Zealand, while in the UK, dialling 1 sent one pulse, 2 sent two, etc. In the early years of 111, exchanges primarily used British-built step-by-step equipment, except for this unusual orientation.
 Therefore, dialling 111 on a New Zealand telephone sent three sets of nine pulses to the exchange, exactly the same as the UK's 999.
-Number "9" in New Zealand (or "1" in Britain) was not used for the start of telephone numbers because of the likelihood of accidental false calls from open-wire lines tapping together, etc.
+Number "9" in New Zealand (or "1" in Britain) was not used for the first digit of telephone numbers because of the likelihood of accidental false calls from open-wire lines tapping together, etc.

 The telephone exchange in Masterton was replaced in 1956, and was the first exchange to have the technology installed for the 111 service.
 Hence, Masterton and nearby Carterton were the first towns in the country to get the new service.